random689/tp/docs/UserGuide.md

 ---
 ## Introduction

-NewAddressBook is a **desktop app built for secondary school teachers** that are handling large classes.
+NewAddressBook is a **desktop app built for Singapore secondary school teachers** that are handling large classes.
 It helps them **manage the contacts of their students and colleagues** efficiently.
 It also supports **keeping track of upcoming meetings** and **recording the medical histories** of students.

 * Table of Contents
 {:toc}